The Salty Dog's Blog

 Asparagus with Gremolata Dressing

 Gremolata (also spelled gremolada) – a mixture of garlic, parsley and grated lemon zest-is the traditional garnish for the northern Italian braised veal shank dish known as Osso Buco.
 I have incorporated this lively combination into a citrus vinaigrette for a chilled salad of lightly steamed asparagus.
-Serve with braised veal dishes, roast lamb, ham, chicken or fish.
+Serve with chicken, seafood, roast lamb.

 2 tablespoons minced fresh parsley